Installing Apache, MySQL, PHP (LAMP) Stack on Ubuntu 18.04

 If you get the above error about a fully qualified domain name, you can ignore it.

-to exit the server status.
+You may need to press `q` to exit the server status.

 Now that the Apache service is up and running, you should be able to view the test Apache web page through your web browser.
-Enter the IP address of your server in the address bar and hit ENTER
+Enter the IP address of your server in the address bar and hit `ENTER`.

 If you don’t know your IP, you can find out with the following command.